Skip to content

 • WriteThroughput

-Limit the memory that the RDS instance uses
+Limit the memory that the Amazon RDS instance uses

 max_server_memory = total_RAM - (1 GB for the OS + memory_basis_amount_of_RAM_on_the_server)

-• If RAM on the server is between 4 GB and 16 GB: Leave 1 GB per 4 GB of RAM.
-For example, for a server with 16 GB, leave 4 GB.
+• If RAM on the server is between 4 GB and 16 GB, then keep 1 GB per 4 GB of RAM.
+For example, keep 4 GB for a server with 16 GB of RAM.

-• If RAM on the server is over 16 GB: Leave 1 GB per 4 GB of RAM up to 16 GB, and 1 GB per 8 GB of RAM above 16 GB.
+• If RAM on the server is over 16 GB, then keep 1 GB per 4 GB of RAM up to 16 GB.
+Keep 1 GB per 8 GB of RAM that's larger than 16 GB.

-For example, if a server has 64 GB of RAM, the calculation is as follows:
+For example, if a server has 64 GB of RAM, then the calculation for the max_server_memory is the following:

 • 1 GB for the OS